whitneyshine/Election_Analysis/README.md

 ![Largest_County_Election_Results](analysis/Largest_County_Election_Results.png)<br><br>

    o	Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.<br><br>
+You will see that between the three candidates, the votes were distributed as follows:<br><br>
+Charles Casper Stockham received 23.0% of vote and a total of 85,213 votes.
+Diana DeGette received a total of 73.8% of the vote which translated to a total of 272,892 votes cast in her favor.
+More on her in the bullet point below.
+Raymon Anthony Doane was the lowest vote getter of the evening with the candidate receiving 3.1% of the total vote for a total number of 11,606 votes.<br><br>

 ![Candidates_Votes_Election_Results](analysis/Candidates_Votes_Election_Results.png)

    o	Which candidate won the election, what was their vote count, and what was their percentage of the total votes?<br><br>